Dangerous Woman Tour: Costume design

-For the show's visual, Grande worked with her stylist Law Roach and designer Bryan Hearns, creating a more "mature" and "growth" look for Grande.
+For the show's visual, Grande worked with her stylist, Law Roach and designer Bryan Hearns, creating a more "mature" and "growth" look for Grande.
 Describing the concept of the outfits used during the shows, Hearns stated: "It's about making an adult Ariana, marrying her silhouette with what's happening in fashion right now, so a big theme is sportswear—everything is oversized, there are straps everywhere, and cool hardware ...
 It's definitely more edgy, it's more adult, but still playful and young."
-Talking about the opening look, a high-neck black bodysuit, with a flirty skirt on top, he revealed that the look was designed one day before of the first show.
+Talking about the opening look, a high-neck black bodysuit, with a flirty skirt on top, he revealed that the look was designed a day before the first show.
 He explained: "I slept for four hours.
 It was stressful, but it was exciting.
 It was awesome."
 The look was inspired by Audrey Hepburn.
 During an interview with Billboard, Hearns said:

 Most of the looks are my direct aesthetic, so I put my stamp on it.
 It was just a certain silhouette that she wanted and certain colors, and that's how we met in the middle.
 We had a couple of looks that were in her silhouette, which is usually high-waisted bodysuits, shorts, skirts and crop tops.
 It's very flattering on her so we have a lot of items in that shape.